Skip to content

 Carnegie Hall in New York

 Carnegie Hall in New York is the city’s most famous concert venue.
-Since its opening in 1891, it hosted more than 46.000 performances, including some big names from the classical and popular music scene.
+Since its opening in 1891, it has hosted more than 50.000 performances, including some big names from the classical and popular music scene.
 Carnegie Hall was built in 1890 by and named after Andrew Carnegie.
-Fun fact: this Scottish surname is pronounced ‘CarNEgie’, but the building’s name is pronounced ‘CARnegie’.
-Alright, one more: if you start coughing during a performance, the staff will bring you sweets to soothe your throat.
-How about that for service?
+I’ll tell you everything you need to know about this New York concert venue.

 Book tickets for Carnegie Hall concerts here